We are honored to display the #PoetsForScience project

 “Poetry and science aren’t opposites.
 They are the two feet of one walking….
 Both poetry and science search out new understandings, understandings so close to being beyond reach that hard-won, precise expression is the only way to find and convey them at all….
 Poetry and science each seek to ground our lives both in what exists and in the acknowledgment of mystery and awe, of what is still past grasping but not past feeling.”

-We are grateful to the Wick Poetry Center of Kent State University, the Academy of American Poets, and Jane Hirshfield for supporting this exhibition.
+We are grateful to the Wick Poetry Center of Kent State University, the Academy of American Poets, and Jane Hirshfield for their continued support of the Natural History Institute.

 Show Your Support